comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% enddocs %}

+{% docs column__subscribed_product_variation_quantity %}

+Quantity subscribed to of the product.

+{% enddocs %}

+{% docs column__subscribed_product_variation_amount_ex_vat %}

+The total amount of the order line if only including subscribed product variation quantity.
+E.g. if a customer subscribed to one milk and adds two more.
+This column will only contain the amount coming from one milk.

+{% enddocs %}

 {% docs column__fk_dim_products_preselected %}

 Used to fetch product information about the dishes that has been presented to the customer on the webpage before the order was placed.
 Is 0 for order lines that are not representing a preselected dish.